scirodesign/tiny-parallax/README.md

 # tiny-parallax
 A very simple and easy to use parallax plugin that is less than 2kb.
-I was annoyed using other parallax plugins that were too heavy.
+I was annoyed using other parallax plugins that were too heavy, performed poorly and were too complex.